 In order to use Abra, you will first need to download its app on Google Play or iOS App Store.
 Complete the necessary information needed including an active mobile number.
-Abra will use this to verify your account.
+After that, Abra will use this to verify your account.

 - Download Abra here!
 (It will ask for your mobile number where Abra will send the code to download.
 Start your mobile number with 63.)

 Abra has different ways to cash in or deposit funds in your account.
-You can do a bank transfer, Abra teller, Visa or Mastercard, bitcoin, litecoin, or bitcoin cash.

 For bank transfer in the Philippines, as of this update, Abra is partnered with Union Bank.
 If you have a Union Bank account, you can log in to the bank’s website then select Bill Pay.
 You need to enroll Abra as a biller and then pay Abra the amount you want to deposit.
 Make sure to put your Abra phone number as the reference/subscriber number.
 The entire process may take 1-2 business days.

-If you want to use your Visa/Mastercard debit or credit card to purchase bitcoin, you can go to Abra’s official website: https://www.abra.com/buybitcoin/.
+If you want to use your Visa/Mastercard debit or credit card to purchase Bitcoin, you can go to Abra’s official website: https://www.abra.com/buyBitcoin/.
 It is powered by simplex and charges an 8% fee.

 Exchanging to Cryptocurrency

 Once you have your account funded with either fiat or cryptocurrency, now you can choose and purchase from its 28 cryptocurrencies and 50 fiat currencies it carries.
 All you need to do is Tap on Exchange that you will see at the bottom of the app, choose the fiat or crypto that you want to use to purchase, change it to a new currency, and then choose the currency you want to buy.